gade01/Rapier/README.md

 Created by scarfa and Gade

 ### DOWNLOAD / INSTALL:
-Can be installed through the official Kodi repository or Gade's Development repository.
+Can be installed through the official Kodi repository or Gade's Development Repository.

 ### DEVELOPMENT:
 [Github](https://github.com/gade01/Rapier)